alephnull7/study-guide-generator-api/README.md

   }
   ```
 * DELETE
-  * `/api/users`: deletes the user corresponding to the information in the below body
+  * `/api/users`: deletes the user corresponding to the information in the below body.
+    A user that is currently assigned to a classroom, either as a student or instructor, can not be deleted.
   ```json lines
   {
   "uid": string